 Contributing Editor Jerry Hagstrom is the founder and executive director of The Hagstrom Report, which may be found at www.HagstromReport.com.

-This article appears in the March 21, 2013, edition of National Journal Daily as Food for Thought.
+This article appears in the March 21, 2013 edition of NJ Daily as Food for Thought.